 A World Health Organization study found that floods have been causing the most damage to Puerto Vallarta recently, with an economic loss estimated at $32 million dollars.
 It’s essential to be ready; if you don’t prepare, it’s like bringing an umbrella to a hurricane.

-Steps taken to prepare for these natural disasters
+Steps were taken to prepare for these natural disasters

 To prepare for natural disasters, authorities have taken action to reduce the impact on health.
 These include: